-- Review of Associate Professional Arrangements across the secondary arm of the Trust Development of a more integrated leadership model. - Review of Staffing and the deployment of resources to meet the curriculum model needs across all phases of education Opportunities for key leaders and specialists to work across the Trust rather than to operate in one single Academy. - To undertake an external review of curriculum in light of the new educational reforms and to rationalise staff and student contact ratios The Trust continues to regularly review its staffing requirements when opportunities arise through staff resignations. - The central procurement of contracts To continue to develop the procurement of goods and services centrally. - Further expansion and development of a centralised delivery model Business, Teaching & Learning and school effectiveness functions are developed, refined, co-ordinated and delivered through a central business hub. - Pooling of Insurance Ensuring that commercial arrangements compete favourably with RPA.
+- Review of staffing and the deployment of resources to meet the curriculum needs across all phases of education opportunities for key leaders and specialists to work across the Trust rather than to operate in one single Academy. - Review of curriculum in light of the new educational reforms and to rationalise staff and student contact ratios consider staffing requirements when opportunities arise through staff resignations. - · Central procurement of contracts, goods and services centrally. - Further expansion and development of a centralised delivery model Business, Teaching & Learning and school effectiveness functions are developed, refined, co-ordinated and delivered through a central business hub. - · Pooling of Insurance ensuring that commercial arrangements compete favourably with RPA.